FindinSite-MS: Search engine for an ASP.NET website .

 If you have installed the findinsite-ms development kit, the documentation appears on the Start menu.
 However, these Search API examples will not work from here.

-If you are running IIS (eg if you have Windows XP Pro, Windows Server 2003 or similar) and have .NET installed, then you can make the examples work by making an IIS virtual directory that maps to the documentation directory.
+If you are running IIS (eg if you have Windows XP Pro, Vista, 7, Server 2003, Server 2008 or similar) and have .NET installed, then you can make the examples work by making an IIS virtual directory that maps to the documentation directory.
 To do this, you have to...

 • Expand the tree to get the "Default Web Site".